Gizmotronn/starsailors/docs/README.md

 Members of ACORD can go to the [members documentation](http://allianceofdroids.org.au/aod/docs)

-## Getting started
+## Star Sailors - The Game
-* [Register]{:.heading.flip-title} --- Register for Star Sailors and start playing
+* [Register]{:.heading.flip-title} --- Register for Star Sailors and start playing, as well as joining ACORD
-* [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* [Spaceship]{:.heading.flip-title} --- How to use your spaceship, including travelling, building/buying and upgrading
-* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+* [Living]{:.heading.flip-title} --- How to live in the Star Sailors universe, including colonising planets, finding venues/buildings, etc
 {:.related-posts.faded}

 ## Using Hydejack